 In the 2022 business climate, organizations are facing a more complex and competitive environment than ever before.
 As a result, the competencies of the leader who thrives in the modern-day business world is changing.

 Here are the new trends in leadership and management that learning initiatives will need to employ in 2022 and the following years to come to better prepare current and future leaders for success.

 1. Flattening organization structures

 The days of the “hero” leader, or “the smartest person in the room” who must know everything and micromanage his or her direct reports will be a thing of the past.
 Organizations are moving towards flatter structures and they will need leaders who can thrive in a collaborative and cross-functional environment.

 ‘Flatter’ organizations tend to benefit from improved communication between employees, increased morale, less bureaucracy, and the ability to make decisions and changes faster.
 Typically, employees' responsibility levels tend to be much higher in flatter organizations, thus improving job satisfaction and reducing the need for excess levels of management.
-As we move through 2022 and towards next year, we will begin to see a shift in the hierarchy structure of many companies, particularly those in creative industries, and start ups.
+As we move through 2022 and towards next year, we will begin to see a shift in the hierarchy structure of many companies, particularly those in creative industries.